heptarch/heptarch.github.io/drafts/SAEPage.md

 	</div>
 	</figure>

-Solving a sparse recovery problems puts us in the setting of compressed sensing, where
+Solving a sparse recovery problem puts us in the setting of compressed sensing, where
 [foundational results](https://bpb-us-e1.wpmucdn.com/sites.gatech.edu/dist/2/436/files/2011/04/donoho06co.pdf?bid=436)
 in the literature tell us the LASSO is *not* optimal (though it is